emmahsax/Introduction-to-LightTable/test-project/README.md

 # test-project

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A project example of how to use Autoexpect and Expectations in LightTable.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.